By Guest Author |

 Being a vegetarian, you’re asked the same old questions; “But if you’re a vegetarian, why do you wear leather” and “is what you’re drinking vegetarian?”
-Actually, thanks to developments in fabric production, we now have synthetic alternatives to leather and yes, what I am drinking is vegetarian, I can assure you, I have checked.
+Believe it or not, some wines aren’t vegetarian – it isn’t uncommon for wineries to use animal-derived products in the winemaking process.
+But now, thanks to developments in fabric production, we now have synthetic alternatives to leather and yes, what I am drinking is vegetarian, I can assure you, I have checked.

 You can pin-point certain wine houses, vineyards and supermarkets online to see if they stock vegetarian wines, but luckily I’ve done the groundwork for you.
 So if some of you naughty fly by vegetarians have been drinking wines freely without checking the labels, you may find one of your favourites is in fact vegetarian after all!

 #1 E Guigal Cotes Du Rhone

 Guigal is possibly the most famous producer in the Rhone Valley, founded immediately after the Second World War by Etienne Guigal, and the winery has continued thanks to his son.

 This red wine is well known for its complex flavour.
 It’s both a mix of dark fruit with white pepper notes that make it definitely a wine to consume with food – possibly something with an equal richness of flavour like Moussaka, made with feta cheese.

 #2 Cuvée de Richard Red PGI Pays de l’Hérault

 From the west of the Languedoc on France’s Mediterranean coast, this red comprises carignan, Grenache and merlot grapes.